 *Applicants can send their digital portfolio (if applicable) via email or bring it to the portfolio review session.
-The portfolio should support the applicant's artistic background and could consist of 6 - 10 pieces, one of which must be a sketchbook which includes some life drawing or other artwork such as painting, 2D or 3D design, traditional or digital sculpting, photography, etc.
+The portfolio should support the applicant's artistic background and could consist of 4 - 7 pieces of the applicant's best work.
+This artwork may come in a variety of forms such as drawings, paintings, photography, 3D artwork, graphic design, or video of your dance or acting performance.

 IZUNA graduates of the Certificate in 3D Modeling, Art & Animation (formerly Digital Animation) program are eligible to apply for direct entry to Level 4 of the Diploma in 3D Modeling, Art & Animation program.
 There are two opportunities for direct entry:

 Option 1: Completion of IZUNA’s 3D Modeling, Art & Animation or Digital Animation certificate program within the past four years.

 Option 2: Completion of IZUNA’s 3D Modeling, Art & Animation or Digital Animation certificate program more than four years prior to application and continuous work in the film, animation and gaming industry.